 - Have fun!

 Glider — The cost of a glider varies depending on the type you want to fly in.
 A basic single-seat glider can be picked up for only a few hundred pounds.
-But if you’re looking for a competitive glider, you could pay anything from £10,000 to £100,000.
+But if you’re looking for a competitive glider, you could be paying thousands.
 The best glass-fiber sailplanes will be expensive — and the more serious the pilot, the more they will want to buy top instruments.
 Many gliders will team up with others and share the cost of a glider to keep their costs down.

 Parachute — A parachute is an essential piece of safety equipment for gliders, although you should hopefully never have to use one.
 It is usually best to stick with those provided by a club rather than buying your own.
 Always seek advice before buying any important kit, including parachutes.